 Otherwise, keep reading.

-When you log in, you’ll see your dashboard.
+When you log in, you’ll see your data analytics dashboard.
 This may be empty, like in the screenshot below, if you have not started following any advertisers, websites or networks.

 In the top search bar, type the name of the advertiser, website or network you’d like to receive alerts about.
 Click on your desired result once the form populates.

 In the example below, insurance company Progressive has been selected as an advertiser we’d like to get Custom Alerts for—and Pathmatics has taken us to the advertiser’s profile.